quilldevtools/docs/docs/2-Mobile App Previews/3-Giving Mobile App Feedback.md

 slug: /giving-feedback
 ---

-Once an app is loaded onto the emulator:
+To give feedback on a preview:

-1. **Capture & Annotate Screenshots**
+1. Select a preview from the list of previews
-   Use the annotation tool to highlight issues in the app interface.
+2. Wait for your app to be installed on the Quill emulator
-2. **Post Comments**
+3. Click on the "Take screenshot" button
-   Leave comments directly on the PR using the built-in feedback tool.
+4. Use the annotation tool to highlight issues in the screenshot.
-3. **Track Issues (Coming soon)**
+5. Click "Add to Comment".
+This will add a link to the comment on the comment text area
-   Keep track of all feedback and issues in the PR.
-Quill will soon allow direct integration with issue management tools like JIRA.
+6. Add your message above the image link and click the "Comment" button